t-SNE Exaggerates Clusters, Provably: Appendix: Misrepresentation of Cluster Salience

-The main effort of this section will be to prove Lemma \ref{lem:image_of_tSNE} which gives us Theorems \ref{thm:unclustHammer} and \ref{thm:perturbhammer}.
-We first introduce a number of technical lemmas that collectively show that t-SNE is invariant under additive and multiplicative scaling of the input.
+The main effort of this section will be to prove Lemma \ref{lem:image_of_tSNE}, which morally gives us Theorem \ref{thm:unclustHammer} and Theorem \ref{thm:perturbhammer}.
+In order to do this, we first introduce a number of technical lemmas which collectively show that t-SNE is invariant under additive and multiplicative scaling of the input.

 \begin{lemma} Let \(H(\cdot)\) denote the entropy function.
 For any $n>2$, \(X = \{x_1,\ldots,x_n\}\subset \mathbb{R}^{n-1}\) and \(\rho \in (1,n-1)\), there is a unique \(\sigma_i \geq 0\) that minimizes